 Translating idiomatic phrases, expressions, jargon, and proverbs from Serbian into the English language can be a challenge even for translators.
-I will try to give you an adequate translation of Serbian sayings you need to know.
+On the other hand, if you are a language enthusiast for Serbian, it’s very important to know Serbian sayings that will help you familiarize yourself with their vocabulary.
+In this post, I will try to give you an adequate translation of the Serbian sayings you need to know.
+Ready?
+Let’s start!

 Bog je prvo sebi bradu stvorio.